From the Eiffel Tower to the Louvre © French Moments

 Pont Alexandre III

-Rue Saint-Dominique takes you to the Esplanade des Invalides, a vast lawn that stretches between the Hôtel des Invalides to the River Seine.
+Rue Saint-Dominique takes you to the Esplanade des Invalides, a vast lawn that stretches between the Hôtel des Invalides and the River Seine.

 Winter walk from the Eiffel Tower to the Louvre © French Moments